 While not always as obvious as physical abuse, verbal and emotional abuse of your elderly nursing home resident can be just as damaging.
 Shouting and yelling at, threatening, laughing at or ridiculing, and humiliating any nursing home resident is unacceptable and can cause lasting damage.

-If you suspect that your nursing home loved one has suffered injuries due to neglect, call us immediately and talk with one of our Nursing Home Abuse and Neglect attorneys.
+If you suspect that your loved one has suffered injuries due to abuse in a nursing home, call us immediately and talk with one of our Nursing Home Abuse and Neglect attorneys.
 We will confidentially review your case at no charge.